 Other Names: Myiasis, Fly Blown

-Flystrike is more of a risk for chickens living in tropical or subtropical regions, but can occur anywhere with populations of flies.
-Any fly species can cause flystrike, although some species are more aggressive and cause more damage than others.
+Flystrike is most frequently seen in chickens living in tropical and subtropical regions but can occur anywhere with large populations of flies.
+While many species of flies can cause myiasis, some are more aggressive and lead to faster, more extensive damage.

 Clinical Signs